The Royal Scam: Background and recording

+"Green Earrings" was originally over seven minutes long (and thus would have been Steely Dan's longest studio recording to date), but during the mixing it was edited down to four minutes.

+"I Got the News" was written during The Royal Scam sessions, before being drastically reworked and recorded for the following Steely Dan album, Aja.

+The Royal Scam was even more reliant on session musicians than most Steely Dan albums, with Becker and Fagen playing hardly anything on the album.
+Larry Carlton emerged as a major collaborator; he played on most of the tracks, wrote charts, and acted as the songwriters' liaison with the studio musicians.

 Music and lyrics

 In common with other Steely Dan albums, The Royal Scam is littered with cryptic allusions to people and events, both real and fictional.
 In a BBC interview in 2000, songwriters Walter Becker and Donald Fagen revealed that "Kid Charlemagne" is loosely based on Owsley Stanley, the notorious drug "chef" who was famous for manufacturing hallucinogenic compounds, and that "The Caves of Altamira" is about the loss of innocence, the narrative about a visitor to the Cave of Altamira who registers his astonishment at the prehistoric drawings.